JooseMM/angular-todo/README.md

 # TodoList

-- Implement fetching data from api
+- fix sortFunction in services
-- implement clean ups for every subscription
+- keep implementing the api fetching to interact with your data